Characters of the Yakuza series: Politicians

 The mastermind behind the Tojo Clan robbery.
 He is Haruka's father.
 He and Yumi met after she lost her memory, following the murder of Sohei Dojima, and the two conceived Haruka.
 Jingu left Yumi and Haruka when he received a marriage proposal from the Prime Minister's daughter, desperate for power and riches.
 He ordered the death of a reporter who was threatening to reveal the truth about Yumi and Haruka.
 He then requested that Sera, then Tojo Clan chairman, hire an assassin to kill Yumi and Haruka.
 Before the assassin could kill them, Shintaro Kazama arrived and shot the assassin.
 As a result of this incident, Yumi regained her memory.
 When Kiryu and Haruka go to Ares to meet Yumi, Jingu and his men are waiting for them.
 He then shoots Haruka, but Kiryu takes the bullet, shocked that Haruka's own father would shoot her.
 Jingu explains that Yumi and Haruka are nothing more than a problem for him.
 Then Yukio Terada, the lieutenant of the Omi Family, arrives and holds Jingu at gunpoint.
 Jingu laughs and, as the Omi soldiers grab Terada, reveals the Omi Family work for him.
 Makoto Date appears in a helicopter and orders Jingu's arrest.
-Jingu's men shot Date's helicopter and order every witnesses to be killed.
+Jingu's men shot Date's helicopter and ordered every witness to be killed.
 After Kiryu defeats Jingu, Yumi revealed the safe containing the money.
 Jingu shot Kiryu twice, but Yumi takes the second (and fatal) bullet.
 Nishiki then charges Jingu with a knife and stabs him, before setting off the bomb.